Irreversible entropy production, from quantum to classical: Applications

 We now use the results developed in Sec.~\ref{sec:Qgen} to formulate the entropy production of a system interacting with a squeezed thermal bath.
 We shall do so using the standard von Neumann entropy.
 This therefore represents an alternative to the phase-space approach discussed in~\eqref{sec:QPhaseSpace}.
 The system is assumed to be arbitrary (it does not have to be bosonic) and the bath is taken to be a collection of bosonic modes $b_k$, with Hamiltonian $H_E = \sum_k \Omega_k (b_k^\dagger b_k +{1}/{2})$ and prepared in a squeezed thermal state of the form~(\ref{squeezed_state_basic}); viz.,

-where $\rho_k^\text{th} = (1-e^{-\beta \Omega_k})e^{-\beta \Omega_k b_k^\dagger b_k}$ is the thermal state and $\mathcal{S}_k(z_k)$ is the squeezing operator~(\ref{squeezed_squeeze_operator}) for mode $b_k$, with parameter $z_k = r_k e^{i \theta_k}$.
+where $\rho_k^\text{th} = (1-e^{-\beta \Omega_k})e^{-\beta \Omega_k b_k^\dagger b_k}$ is the thermal state and $S_k(z_k)$ is the squeezing operator~(\ref{squeezed_squeeze_operator}) for mode $b_k$, with parameter $z_k = r_k e^{i \theta_k}$.
 For now we allow each $r_k$ to be different.

 The system and bath are then put to interact via an arbitrary unitary $U$, according to the map~(\ref{Qgen_global_map}).
 The entropy produced in the process is given by Eq.~(\ref{Qgen_sigma_trace_expression}).
-This expression can be simplified by inserting Eq.~(\ref{squeezed_GGE}) in the term $\ln \rho_E$ appearing in Eq.~(\ref{Qgen_sigma_trace_expression}).
-One then readily arrives at
+This can be simplified by inserting Eq.~(\ref{squeezed_GGE}) for $\ln \rho_E$, leading to

-where $\Delta \mathcal{O}_E = \tr\big\{ \mathcal{O}_E (\rho_E' - \rho_E)\big\}$ is the change in the expectation value of a bath observable during the process.
+where $\Delta \langle \mathcal{O}_E\rangle = \tr\big\{ \mathcal{O}_E (\rho_E' - \rho_E)\big\}$ is the change in the expectation value of a bath observable during the process.
 It is essential to note that, in line with what was discussed in Sec.~\ref{sec:Qgen}, all terms except the first actually refer to changes in quantities of the bath, not the system.
 For this reason, the entropy production \emph{cannot}, in general, be computed solely from knowledge of the changes that take place in $S$ (more about this below).